 - Watch a movie

-- Enjoy spending time with FREE printables and coloring in sheets
+- Enjoy spending time with FREE printables and Roald Dahl coloring pages

 - Roald Dahl themed baking

 - Dress Up with No Sew Costume Ideas!

 - If local go and visit the Roald Dahl museum

 Keep scrolling down for links to all of the fun Roald Dahl Day activities, most of these are completely FREE.